 Beer Club represents the need for custom packaging in the burgeoning subscription market, in which customer experience is of utmost importance.
-To provide this, Stone & Wood needed a packaging supplier they could trust for easy repeat purchases and timely fulfilment.
+To provide this, Stone & Wood needed a local packaging supplier they could trust for easy repeat purchases and timely fulfilment.

 What is Beer Club for those who don’t know?

-There’s two key parts to Beer Club.
+There are two key parts to Beer Club.

 What can customers expect when they sign up?

-Straight off the bat we’ll send you a welcome pack.
-This is our way of welcoming you to the Beer Club, letting you know what to expect and giving you your own slice of the Beer Club; an exclusive cap and glassware as well as a couple of our latest limited release beers.
+Straight off the bat, we'll send you a welcome pack.
+This is our way of welcoming you to the Beer Club, letting you know what to expect and giving you your own slice of the Beer Club, an exclusive cap and glassware, as well as a couple of our latest limited release beers.

-From there we’ll check in with you monthly letting you know what we’ve been up to and what’s coming up.
-We’ll start introducing some Beer Club specific events and of course you’ll be the first to receive our limited releases throughout the year.
+From there, we'll check in with you monthly, letting you know what we've been up to and what's coming up.
+We'll start introducing some Beer Club specific events, and of course, you'll be the first to receive our limited releases throughout the year.

-Why did you opt for branded packaging and how crucial is customer engagement with the unboxing experience to your brand?
+Why did you opt for branded packaging, and how crucial is customer engagement with the unboxing experience to your brand?

 We all love receiving packages in the mail.
-It can feel like receiving a gift, it gets you excited and involves a bit of discovery when you open the box.
+It can feel like receiving a gift, and it gets you excited and involves a bit of discovery when you open the box.

 Branding the box is part of creating that excitement and building the connection between us in the brewery and you at home opening the box.